rodrigopmatias/sketchduino/README.rst

                             The home directory for project.
       --programer PROGRAMER
                             The programer hardware for deploy you firmwire.
+      --serial SERIAL       The serial port for comunication with hardware.
       --variant VARIANT     The variante of your arduino.

 Command Help